ruokas/ED-dashboard/README.md

 # ED-dashboard

-A simple React and TypeScript program for managing hospital bed assignments.
-The main component `LovųValdymoPrograma.tsx` contains the dashboard logic.
+A simple React program for managing hospital bed assignments.
+The main component `LovuValdymoPrograma.jsx` contains the dashboard logic.

 ## Setup